Scalingo/documentation/source/languages/java/war.md

 ---
-title: Correctly deploy your .waf archive
+title: Correctly deploy your .war archive
 category: languages
 date: 25/02/2015
-tags: programming, dev, waf, java, language
+tags: programming, dev, war, java, language
 ---

-# Correctly deploy your .waf archive
+# Correctly deploy your .war archive

-If the result of your maven build result in a `.waf` file, a little additional work is required.
+If the result of your maven build result in a `.war` file, a little additional work is required.

 ## Add the webapp-runner as dependency

-To correcly execute your waf file, we need you to add the [webapp-runner](https://github.com/jsimone/webapp-runner) dependency to your `pom.xml` file.
+To correcly execute your war file, we need you to add the [webapp-runner](https://github.com/jsimone/webapp-runner) dependency to your `pom.xml` file.
 This dependency let us start your application by starting Tomcat in a simple command.